code-camp-ksw/Ecursius/README.md

 # Ecursius
-Ecursius is a small, NetHack like game.
+Ecursius is a small console-like game.

-in-game press h for help
+for in-game-help press h.

+## Contributing

+To add any entity, item or object, add the class in the respective package, make it extend the base and modify the registry in the package to match the others.